dotlang/language/README.md

 - Details of inline assembly flags and their values (OS, CPU, ...)
 - Distributed processing: Moving code to another machine and running there (Actor model + channel)
 - possible add notation for function chaining
+- Define notation to write low-level (Assembly or IR) code in a function body and also force inline.